wulfdewolf/CertifiedMaxSAT_benchmarks/README.md

 ## Warning

 The memory limits for the 2021 MaxSAT evaluation exceed an average computer's resources (32GB).
-Additionally, verification is always allowed twice the solving memory limit.
+Additionally, verification is always allowed 1.25 times the solving memory limit.
 We therefore strongly advice to run this script on a cluster that has sufficient resources.